 GameStop has already built up a 5% stake in eBay through shares and derivatives, according to Reuters.
 The company has also secured a commitment letter for about $20 billion in debt from TD Bank, with potential backing from external investors including Middle Eastern sovereign wealth funds.
 Cohen indicated he is prepared to pursue a proxy fight if eBay's board is not receptive to the proposal.

-EBay did not immediately respond to requests for comment on GameStop's offer.
+EBay confirmed the offer on Monday and stated there had been no prior discussion or outreach with GameStop before receiving the offer.
 The potential deal would upend the usual M&A playbook, as it is rare for a company to target one nearly four times its size.
 Such deals typically rely on substantial debt, stock issuance, or both, banking on future earnings of the combined company to justify the cost.

 How this summary was created